-Please refer to "Changes to Class Schedule" under ALP NEWS for a list of those classes that have been re-scheduled since the publication of the ALP Horn.
+ALP CT River from the Air has been rescheduled and will take place in the Seabury Chapel on Tuesday, December 17 from 2:00 to 4:00.
+Please refer to "Changes to Class Schedule" under ALP NEWS for a list of other classes that have been re-scheduled since the publication of the ALP Horn.

 Single Sessions -Fall 2019

 |FSS-01 Seriously Satchmo - Influence of Louis Armstrong - Seabury Heritage Hall|

 Chris Coulter, Musician/Teacher * , 9/23 * 2:00-4:00